Setting up a Satanic Leaf-tailed Gecko Cage

 Uroplatus phantasticus literally hang around.
 You will find them sprawled out, hanging, and in the most unnatural positions.
 This, of course, is their defense.
 By looking like dead leaves hanging off of branches they can avoid looking like something good to eat.
 We make sure there is a substantial branch selection that they can do just that.
 Although they will hang off of plants just as much, we can fill their cage with beautiful plants and rely on the branches to provide the solid perching that plants, especially the smaller varieties available at retail, sometimes fail to provide.
 Between both the plants and branches, the phant should be able to find a good hanging spot.

 Plant selection is pretty simple.
-For the cage we are using, the 12″x 12″ x 18″ Terrarium, we shop the 3″ pot section of our home improvement store nursery section.
+We shop our home improvement store nursery section.
 Of course, any appropriately sized plant can be used.
 Phants are not known to nibble on plant leaves so the toxicity is not a direct concern.
 We do not know if there are any plants that escaped crickets would eat, be not toxic to the cricket, but then toxic to the phant who eats the cricket. (that was a mouthful).
 I say this not to create concern, but to acknowledge that things are never clearcut.
 Suffice to say that I have used a wide selection of indoor plants and have had no issue with plant toxicity.

 I gently rinse the leaves before using the plant in the terrarium.
 I then remove the plant from the pot and inspect the root ball.
 I am looking for any insects or spiders that are tagging along.
 A spider in a cage where a baby phant hatches is a heartbreaking combination that can lead to disaster.
-So I am obsessive about ensuring that spiders are nowhere near my cages.
+So I, as a breeder, am obsessive about ensuring that spiders are nowhere near any of my cages.

 Pesticides are a concern, but most plants I have access to are from nurseries that use systemic pesticides and so they are internal to the plant.
 Those I cannot wash off and it just has to dissipate over time.
 But this process does not affect the geckos.

 It is very important for me to have sufficient leaf cover in my cages as I use UVB to provide for vitamin D3.
-Even though I use the low UV Index of 1 in my cages I want to give my phants the ability to choose how much they expose and how much they hide.
+Even though I use the low UV Index of 1 at the top of my cages I want to give my phants the ability to choose how much they expose and how much they hide.
 The more choices they have the better they can take care of themselves.

 Below is an example of some plants that I have used in my cages.